JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Paid --> [*]
 </div>

-Now we continue brainstorming of the events.
+## Considering Reverse Transitions

-Whenever we have two or more states, what we are interested in is **what events that could cause one state to become the other**?
+When we have multiple states, we must consider **what events could cause reverse transitions**:

-So for this situation, how does ``Paid`` --> ``Pending``.
-So back to the client we go...

-- What happens if the customer is unhappy after they have paid?
+- What happens if a customer is unhappy after payment?
-- What happens if the item in the stock house is incorrect and it is not in stock?
-- Remember how we did not deduct the item at the ``pending`` state? **Oh wow, it might cause issues.**
+- What if inventory was incorrectly reported?
-- Should we have a cancelled state?
+- Should we allow transitions from `Paid` back to `Pending`?

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2